opalj/opal/README.markdown

 * **Architecture Valiation**(OPAL/av): A small framework to check a project's implemented architecture against a specified one.

 * **Demos**(OPAL/demos): Contains working code samples that demonstrate how to use OPAL.
 The code in the Demo project is primarily meant as a teaching resource.
-To start the examples, start the `sbt` console (Scala Build Tools) and change the current project to "Demos" (`project Demos
+To start the examples, start the `sbt` console (Scala Build Tools) and change the current project to "Demos" (`project Demos`).
+After that you can `run` several small demo analyses.

 * **FindREALBugs**: (This project is in its very early stages!)
 FindBugs reloaded.
 For further information go to: [FindREALBugs](https://bitbucket.org/delors/opal/wiki/FindREALBugs)